aquasecurity/tracee/docs/docs/detectors/yaml-detectors.md

 ### List Loading Behavior

-- Lists are loaded once at startup from `{detector-dir}/lists/` subdirectory
+- Lists are loaded once at startup from the same directory as detectors
+- Lists must have `type: string_list` at the top of the file
 - Lists are shared across all detectors in the same directory
 - Lists are optional - detectors without lists work as before
 - Invalid list files prevent all detectors in that directory from loading